Last Updated on November 22, 2023

 Rotator cuff injury is a condition characterized by partial or complete tearing of one or more of the rotator cuff muscles.
 The rotator cuff is formed by supraspinatus, infraspinatus, subscapularis and teres minor.
 The supraspinatus is most commonly affected.
-The frequency of full-thickness rotator cuff tears ranges from 5-40%, with an increasing incidence of cuff pathology in advanced age.
+The frequency of full-thickness rotator cuff tears ranges from 5-40%, with an increased incidence of cuff pathology in advanced age.
 Prevalence of rotator cuff injury increases with age, rare in persons younger than 40 years and usually found in persons aged 55-85 years.

 Causes and Pathophysiology